marigathii/se-assignment-1-setting-up-your-developer-environment-marigathii/README.md

 8. Explore Extensions and Plugins:
    Explore available extensions, plugins, and add-ons for your chosen text editor or IDE to enhance functionality, such as syntax highlighting, linting, code formatting, and version control integration.

-9. Document Your Setup:
-    Create a comprehensive document outlining the steps you've taken to set up your developer environment.
-Include any configurations, customizations, or troubleshooting steps encountered during the process.

-#Deliverables:
-- Document detailing the setup process with step-by-step instructions and screenshots where necessary.
-- A GitHub repository containing a sample project initialized with Git and any necessary configuration files (e.g., .gitignore).
+9. Document Your Setupproject initialized with Git and any necessary configuration files (e.g., .gitignore).
 - A reflection on the challenges faced during setup and strategies employed to overcome them.

 #Submission: